MarkHoeber/tools-tech-syllabus/source/dita-intro.rst

 #.
 Validate the file against the DTD for the topic type.

    .. note:: You must set the ``DOCTYPE`` declaration to the path and name of the DTD.
-Take a look at the sample files in the |Get Started with DITA repository|.
+Take a look at the sample files in the :xref:`Get Started with DITA repository`.
 Copy the ``dtd1.2`` folder from there into your branch, and validate your file against the concpet, task, or

 .. include:: snippets/save_github.txt